 What are bogs?

-Bogs are extremely wet places, and can also be known as mires, marshes or swamps.
+Bogs are extremely wet places, that can also be called mires, marshes or swamps.
 The soil in these areas is very dark and known as peat.
 It holds so much water that it actually has fewer solids than milk, meaning it’s very easy to lose a wellie in!

-Peat is created very slowly, around 1mm a year, and holds an amazing amount of information.
+Peat is created very slowly: around 1mm a year!
+It is made up of dead material that decays really slowly, and this means it holds an amazing amount of information.
 The layers in a lump of peat from a thousand years ago can tell an expert anything from what kind of plants and insects were living at the time, to whether a volcano had just erupted in Iceland!

 Who lives on a bog?